Furniture Glossary®

 What to finish your living room with the right occasional table or TV stand but don’t know where to start?
 You can find definitions for all commonly used living room occasional furnishings like living room tables, entertainment walls, and more so you can shop like a pro.

-Chairside End Table:
+Chairside Table:

 Coffee Table: